ConnorAllen27/pythonDemo2/README.md

 This code is meant to be uploaded to the cloud along with some other cloudbuild.yml and some other supporting python files.

-Omited bucket names, project names and security key names for security
+Omited bucket names, project names and security key names

 I also included a docker file becuase the application mentioned it.